TLESORT/SCoLe-SCaling-Continual-Learning/Readme.md

 <img src="./Images/scole.png" width="800" alt="Illustration of SCoLe scenario">
 </p>

-By training and long sequences of automatically generated tasks can can visualize progress (knowledge accumulation) by plotting evaluation of accuracy on the test set composed of all classes.
+By training and long sequences of automatically generated tasks, we can visualize progress (knowledge accumulation) by plotting the evaluation of accuracy on the test set composed of all classes.

-In the paper, we show that the knowledge accumulation consistently happens on various datasets and architectures which means that catastrophic forgetting is consistently limited in its effect on the whole model.
+In the paper, we show that knowledge accumulation consistently happens on various datasets and architectures which means that catastrophic forgetting is consistently limited in its effect on the whole model.

 <p align="center">
 <img src="./Images/KA_datasets.png" width="400" alt="Knowledge Accumulation on Various Dataset through Long Sequences of Tasks.">